sav-che/TL-2/Authors/Dahl, Andreas {std. Dahl} (Suppl.).md

 ### Author

 \* Dahl, Andreas (1751-1789), Swedish physician and botanist, born at Warnhelm, Västergötland, studied at Uppsala 1770, "med. filos. kand."
-1776, at Kiel 1786, "demonstrator"and medical adjunct at Åbo (Turku) 1787-1789.
+1776, at Kiel 1786, "demonstrator" and medical adjunct at Åbo (Turku) 1787-1789.
 **Abbreviated name**: *Dahl*

 #### Herbarium and types